jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Closure Evidence

 - Config bump committed `aea623b`; T1 and T2 observed 2026-09-12; the version
   is fixed by D11.
-The live install and start are M16 / T2 and T3.
+The live install and start are M8 Release Verification 2 and 3.

 ##### GitHub Projection